tredontho/purescript-book/text/chapter3.md

 Let's pick apart these two types to understand their meaning.

 `filter` is a curried function of two arguments.
-Its first argument is a function, which takes an element of the list and returns a `Boolean` value as a result.
+Its first argument is a function, which takes an element of the list and returns a `Boolean` value.
 Its second argument is a list of elements, and the return value is another list.

-`head` takes a list as its argument, and returns a type we haven't seen before: `Maybe a`. `Maybe a` represents an optional value of type `a`, and provides a type-safe alternative to using `null` to indicate a missing value in languages like JavaScript.
+`head` takes a list as its argument and returns a type we haven't seen before: `Maybe a`. `Maybe a` represents an optional value of type `a`, and provides a type-safe alternative to using `null` to indicate a missing value in languages like JavaScript.
 We will see it again in more detail in later chapters.

 The universally quantified types of `filter` and `head` can be _specialized_ by the PureScript compiler, to the following types: